 It is important to understand that the evaluator attempts to obtain as much information about the family as possible.
 Everything that is observed will be utilized to create a suitable parenting plan for the child(ren) involved.
 Therefore, families should expect to be as open and authentic as possible.
 Parents should encourage their child(ren) to be honest with the evaluator, and they should resist the urge to try and appear perfect.
 Failure to behave with a sense of normalcy around an evaluator may result in a mandated custody/parenting plan that does not fit the needs of the child or the family as a whole.

 A child support lawyer in Hollywood, FL, can help you choose an evaluator, or you may be assigned one by a judge.
 The cost of the services that child custody evaluators provide often range from $2,000 to $6,000.
 While this is an expensive service, parents should understand that it is best to select evaluators who have strong records of experience with the specific issues of your child and/or your concerns.
 Your child(ren) will benefit the most from a well-trained and experienced child custody evaluator who understands the needs and circumstances of the child(ren).
 Therefore, parents should expect to be flexible.

 Are Child Custody Evaluations Confidential?

-No. Typically, information that is shared with psychologists are confidential and such specialists have a legal obligation to avoid releasing the information.
-However, child custody evaluations serve the purpose of arranging a child custody and/or parenting plan, which requires family courts and lawyers to have access to the findings.
+No. Typically, information that is shared with psychologists is confidential and such specialists have a legal obligation to avoid releasing the information.
+However, child custody evaluations serve the purpose of arranging child custody and/or parenting plan, which requires family courts and lawyers to have access to the findings.

-Child Custody & Support Lawyers in Miami, FL
+Child Custody & Support Lawyers in Hollywood, FL

-At the Law Offices of Theodore H. Enfield, P.A., our experienced Miami divorce lawyers can help you achieve this and answer the concerns to all of your family concerns.
+At the Law Offices of Theodore H. Enfield, P.A., our experienced Hollywood divorce lawyers can help you achieve this and answer the concerns to all of your family concerns.

 Contact us today for a free initial consultation.